pedra01/sample-repository-/README.md

 # sample-repository-
 This is a sample Repository
-and we have edited it
+and we have edited  the Readme